wujiaqi06/TraitEvo/README.md

 # TraitEvo
 Rate-based approach for ancestral state reconstruction of life history traits

+BranchAnnotation.pdf: contains annotation of branch labels in SourceData.rar

 The following files are zipped with password protection, If you need password to unzip them, please email wujiaqi06@gmail.com.

 Sequences.rar: Alignment data.